Eeems-Org/oxide/web/src/documentation/01_usage.rst

 Application Switcher (corrupt)
 ==============================

+* To open the application switcher:

-* Swipe up from the bottom of the screen to open the application switcher.
+  * Swipe up from the bottom of the screen
+  * Alt+Tab

 * You can select ``Home`` to return to the launcher.
 * You can select any running application to switch to that application.
 * You can long press any running application to close that application.